DmitryKatson/bc-code-interpreter/README.md

 - Enhancing the prompts used for code generation and result interpretation
 - Creating specialized UI elements for specific types of questions
 - Adding support for additional visualizations and data presentation options
+- Implementing custom data transformations for specific business needs

 For local development instructions, see the component-specific README files.

+## Troubleshooting

+If you encounter issues:

+- Check Azure OpenAI and Function settings in the Business Central setup page
+- Verify Copilot capability is activated in Business Central
+- Ensure Function URL format is correct (should include `/api/execute`)
+- Check Application Insights logs for detailed error messages
+- Verify environment variables are correctly set in Azure Function
+- For complex operations, consider upgrading to a premium Function plan

 ## License